Application Data Security Controls

 Standards for High Risk Digital Data Protection v.
 6

 Virginia Tech has a list of standards used in the protection of high risk digital data.
 A full in-depth breakdown of these standards can be found here.
-Some of these standards utilize techniques explained in the KB articles listed below.
+Some of these standards utilize techniques explained in the relevant documentation listed below.